newtover/essays/numpy-array-from-index-based-dict.md

 > Construct an array by executing a function over each coordinate.

-But when you run the code, it looks like the function is executed once with indexes as a parameter, instead of being called once for each coordinate:
+But when you run the code, it looks like the function is executed once with all possible coordinates as a parameter, instead of being called once for each coordinate:

     In [13]: np.fromfunction(lambda x: d1[x], (len(d1),))
     ---------------------------------------------------------------------------